All Episodes

 Interviewed Donald Trump when he was 34 years old in 1980.

-We should get that uh video, it's on YouTube, Linda, and put it up on the website.
+It's on YouTube, Linda, and put it up on the website.

-And Bloomberg's answer, yes, that's true, all minorities.
+And Bloomberg's answer, yes, that's true.

 Why?

-Because we put cops, all the cops in minority neighborhoods.
+Because we put cops, all the cops, in minority neighborhoods.

 Why do we do it?